Fantoms of the Underground: Creepy Capers

 A before and after look at a 3d city scene with additional effects overlaid

-In the end, the piece debuted at Dupont Underground’s Halloween Animation Showcase and I could not have been more honored to share a space with dozens of other incredibly talented animators.
-It was my first time actually seeing my work projected in a physical space, and it was an unforgettable experience
+The piece debuted at Dupont Underground's Halloween Animation Showcase, and I couldn't have been more honored to share the space with dozens of incredibly talented animators.
+It was my first time seeing my work projected in a physical space—an unforgettable experience.

 Next